 - Register for classes.

-- Once your financial aid application is complete and has been verified if necessary, you will be mailed an award notice indicating how much grant funding you have been awarded.
+- Once your financial aid application is complete and has been verified if necessary, an award notice indicating how much grant funding you have been awarded will be emailed to your CCCS issued email account.
 This is the amount of financial aid that you have available to assist with your education expenses, beginning with your tuition and fees.
 Keep this for your records.

 - Depending upon your circumstances, you may then apply for a work-study position and/or a student loan.
 Inquire at the Financial Aid Office for further details beyond this brochure.

 The Financial Aid Office will make every effort to keep you informed as to the status of your application.
 However, it is advisable that you periodically contact the Financial Aid Office to determine what documents may be needed and if any award determination has been made.
 This is especially necessary if you make adjustments to your enrollment.

 Your place in classes will be held if you have been awarded sufficient grant funds to cover your tuition.
 Pay careful attention to your level of enrollment and the level of enrollment your financial aid is based on.
 As your enrollment fluctuates, so too may your grant eligibility.